kurtcms/certbot/README.md

 ### Run

-Run the script
+Run the script.

 ```shell
 $ /app/certbot/certbot.sh
 ```

-And have a signed SSL/TLS certificate installed
+And have a signed SSL/TLS certificate installed.